sk-zk/TruckLib/README.md

 (This project is pretty much a perpetual alpha, so you'll probably run into a few issues sooner or later, and breaking changes will happen on occasion.)

-## What's all this then
+## Namespaces
 **TruckLib.ScsMap**:
 The main namespace of the library: classes for working with the map format.

 **TruckLib.Sii**:
-Parser for .sii and .mat files.
+Parsers for .sii and .mat files.

 **TruckLib.Models**:
 Rudimentary support for binary model files (.pm\*), prefab descriptors (.ppd), and binary .tobj files.